colinswrath/WindsOfTheNorth/gameplayguide/coregameplay.markdown

 </div>
 <br>

 In vanilla, the staff enchanting system functioned sort of like a forge.
 You had preset recipes that you "crafted".
-Staff Enchanting Plus allows staff enchanting at the new tables to function like normal enchanting would.\
+Sorcerer and Staff Enchanting Plus allows staff enchanting at the new tables to function like normal enchanting would.

 Mage vendors can now sell unenchanted staves.
 You can take these staves and enchant them at one of the new tables placed around the game world.

 ## Cooking